Irwin-Calmag/Walmart-Sales-Analysis/README.md

 Insights and recommendations are provided on the following key areas:

-- Sales Trends Analysis: Evaluation of performance differences between holiday and non-holiday weeks and yearly sales trends.4 WHAT?, Y SO?
+- Sales Trends Analysis: Evaluation of performance differences between holiday and non-holiday weeks and yearly sales trends.
    - This is useful in the prediction of future sales performance and determination of how promotions, discounts, and seasonal factors impact revenue.
 - Store Level Performance: Determine the best-performing and worst-performing stores and also top 10 best and worst performing stores.
-4 WHAT?, Y SO?
   -  Ensures top-performing stores get enough stock to meet demand and through benchmarking worst performing stores can boost their profitability by identifying and replicating successful store strategies.
-- Economic Influence: Explore relationships between sales, economic indicators(CPI,unemployment), and external factors(temperature,fuel price)during holiday and non-holiday weeks.4 WHAT?, Y SO?
+- Economic Influence: Explore relationships between sales, economic indicators(CPI,unemployment), and external factors(temperature,fuel price)during holiday and non-holiday weeks.
   - Boosts sales strategies by aligning with economic conditions eg If unemployment is high, retailers might focus on budget-friendly products to attract cost-conscious buyers.